dbriksza/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Many services still use class components as legacy code, so in an effort to not rewrite everything sometimes you just gotta do what you gotta do.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount() - after the component has successfully loaded, it will run the block of code in this method

+componentDidMount() - before the componenet has loaded, run the block of code in this method.
+Useful if you need to get data before the componentDidMount() runs

+componentDidUpdate() - runs code whenever state is updated- useful if you need to dynamically render objects based on user input

 - [ ] What is the purpose of a custom hook?

+custom hooks allow you to make your own blocks of code to be run in react apps

 - [ ] Why is it important to test our apps?

+To make sure they're working as expected, even after some time has passed or if you've edited the code since

 ## Project Set Up